TrueConf/KioskVideoCallButtons/README.md

 ![running app](./readme/videosdk-example-3.png)

 Now you can click on any of these three buttons to call one of the users created previously.

+To hang up the call click on any of these buttons again.